 The Comenius Program is an honors independent study program designed to allow sophomores, juniors, and seniors to design and carry out a research project, under the mentorship of a faculty member and in collaboration with the Comenius committee.
-Students have created projects beyond the Moravian Academy curriculum in areas of personal interest.
+Students create projects beyond the Moravian Academy curriculum in areas of personal interest.
 The presentations are the culmination of over 40 hours of work and celebrate the learning the students have achieved.

 OUTDOOR EDUCATION PROGRAM

 Offered in the fall, winter, and spring, the primary activities include whitewater canoeing and rafting, hiking trips, and camping.
 Outings are scheduled with an increasing level of difficulty as the season progresses.
-The program consists of after-school sessions during the week, weekend day trips and weekend overnight trips.
+The program consists of after-school sessions during the week, weekend day trips, and weekend overnight trips.